marikadeveloper/timo/README.md

 ## Features

 - Start and stop a timer
+- Create tasks and subtasks
 - View all tasks created, divided by day
 - Delete tasks
 - Edit tasks
+  - ?
+Merge tasks (combine two tasks into one)
 - Export tasks to a CSV file

 ## Installation (Temp solution until I publish it on the Chrome Web Store!)